-Paper 1 (2 hours 30 minutes) consisting of 75 marks This paper will consist of two sections:
+Paper 1 (2 hours) consisting of 60 marks.

-In Section A (Core Content - International Relations, 1919-c.1989).
-There will be four structured questions of which candidates must answer two.
-Each of these questions will have three parts (4, 6 and 10 marks).
+Candidates will answer three questions out of four structured questions from Core Content - International Relations, 1919-c.1989.
+Each question will carry 20 marks and will have three parts (a, b and c).
 These questions will test Assessment Objectives A and B.